talksik/blog/_posts/2024-03-13-the-poorest-countries-in-the-world.md

 Here is the statement in [this video](https://www.youtube.com/watch?v=1LAPw2uSb28): "the **most religious countries** are some of the **poorest** in the world."

 ### What does it mean?
 It's fascinating when looking at India.
-Despite their rapid growth, the quality of way in India is not particularly celebratory.
+Despite their rapid growth, the quality of life in India for the masses is not particularly celebratory.

 The statement uncovers a _potential_ way of thinking among people of similar nations:
 - they don't learn from _the past_ because it was "karma"